jeffstephens/computerconfig/README.md

 1. Run Sublime Text 3
 2. [Install Package Control](https://packagecontrol.io/installation)
-3. Run `. .config-setup.sh` and restart Sublime Text 3 a few times.
+3. Run `./config-setup.sh` and restart Sublime Text 3 a few times.
 Ignore the error messages.

 #### BetterTouchTool

-1. Run `. brewinstall.sh` to install BetterTouchTool if you haven't already
+1. Run `./brewinstall.sh` to install BetterTouchTool if you haven't already
 2. Open it and purchase/import your license
 3. Go to Preferences and find the `Import` button.
 Import `bettertouchtool.config`.